discord-jda/JDA/README.md

     // Only cache members who are either in a voice channel or owner of the guild builder.setMemberCachePolicy(MemberCachePolicy.VOICE.or(MemberCachePolicy.OWNER));

-    // Disable member chunking on startup (ignored if guild subscriptions are turned off) builder.setChunkingFilter(ChunkingFilter.NONE);
+    // Disable member chunking on startup
+    builder.setChunkingFilter(ChunkingFilter.NONE);

     // Disable presence updates and typing events